Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2022-07-09-virtual-reality-development.md

 }
 {% endhighlight %}

+You can find the rest of this script [here](https://github.com/Cameron-Leech-Thomson/dissertation-project/tree/main/VR%20App/Assets/Scripts/ValuesAtRest.cs) (it's pretty messy).
 Which really doesn't seem like a lot compared to some of my other attempts.
 After the Doppler shift changes, the final part of the **FixedUpdate()** function checks if the object's *aren't* moving, and resets their size, mass, and material properties back to their defaults.
 This also happens if an object is grabbed by the user.

 ### Levels